BIDMCDigitalPsychiatry/LAMP-platform/docs/10-consortium/01-admin/02-download.md

 - [ ]  Does the device have a SIM card?
 (Is it connected to Cellular data?)
 - [ ]  Is the device powered on at all times of the day?
 - [ ]  Are the required permissions (above) granted correctly in the Settings app?
+- [ ]  Are they signed in to Google Fit?

 <details>